 I'd be the first to admit, that the repository pattern is not the best solution for every data access strategy, but it can still be the best solution in certain contexts.

-Learning how and when to use any software pattern, is still far more important than just learning a pattern.
+Learning how and when to use any software pattern, is still far more important than just learning a pattern and implementing it everywhere

 The context most of the above links mainly focus

 A few years ago, when the first release of Entity Framework came out - circa 2008 - 09 - it did not lend itself that well to writing unit tests and developers mostly found working with it to be a frustrating experience.

 It was around this time, that it became rather fashionable to abstract the use of Entity Framework behind the Repository Pattern and Unit Of Work pattern.

 Taking a high-level view of an ORM, such